massgov/openmass/docs/mayflower.md

 This relationship is managed alongside other project dependencies through composer.
 Learn more about this relationship in the [Mayflower Artifacts](#mayflower-artifacts) section below.

 Mass.gov also uses a custom Drupal module, called [mayflower](../docroot/modules/custom/mayflower), which acts as "glue code" to get `mass_theme` working with Mayflower.
-Learn more in the [mass_theme](../docroot/themes/custom/mass_theme) and [mayflower module](../docroot/modules/custom/mayflower) readmes.
+Learn more in the [mass_theme](../docroot/themes/custom/mass_theme) and [mayflower module](../docroot/modules/custom/mayflower) readme's.

 ### A visual flow from Mayflower to Drupal